If you're looking for unique places to stay in Alberta, check out the Charming Inns…

 Every year, John and I book cross-country ski trips into backcountry lodges in an effort to make the winters fun and enjoyable.
 Our most recent trip took us to Sundance Lodge in Banff National Park, just days after the winter solstice.
 The lodge has primarily been used in the summer as a place to stay while on horseback trips.
 But, with a recent change in ownership, there’s a push now to welcome visitors throughout the winter.

-The year we visited the lodge opened on December 18th and will remain open until late March depending on snow conditions.
-It varies from year to year.
+The year we visited Sundance Lodge Banff opened on December 18th.
+It remains open until late March depending on snow conditions and that varies from year to year.

 It’s the only lodge that I’m aware of that permits one night stays (most have two night minimums) – so it is truly the perfect destination for a winter weekend getaway.
 Unlike many backcountry lodges, this one is open seven days a week.